coursier/coursier/doc/docs/other-version-handling.md

 Here, we're going to ignore:
 - `latest.*` versions like `latest.release` or `latest.integration`, that are
-handled via different mechansims, and
+handled via different mechanisms, and
 - unions of intervals, like `[1.0,1.2),[1.3,1.4)`, that are currently unsupported in coursier (only the last interval is retained, all the others are discarded).